marcusos/simpleneuralnet/README.md

 # Deep Neural Network Class Implementation: Step by Step

-This is a work derivated from the first course of the coursera [deeplearning.ai](deeplearning.ai) specialization.
+This is a work derived from the first course of the coursera [deeplearning.ai](deeplearning.ai) specialization.
-I caught all the functions that are implemented during the course, and use these functions to scructure the code using Object Oritend aproach to create a simple **Deep Neural Network Class** in python, the code was the code was written/organized with the focus on learning and clarity, for whoever who wants to know how to implement a Neural Net Class from scratch
+I caught all the functions that was implemented during the course, and use these functions to scructure the code using Object Oritend aproach to create a simple **Deep Neural Network Class** in python, the code was written/organized with the focus on learning and clarity, for whoever who wants to know how to implement a Neural Net Class from scratch

 - In this project, there is a class with all the methods required to train a deep neural network: